ATAS (Amazing Task and Assignment System) Developer Guide

 Test Case 3: clear all

 Expected Output: A success message indicating that all tasks are cleared will be displayed.
-Issuing a list
+Issuing a list command

 gives a no task is found error because there are no tasks on the list.